jeffreysbrother/thermospas-email-template/README.md

 5. A different font has been used for the HTML build since only a limited number of fonts are suggested for HTML email

-##QUESTIONS, POSSIBLE ISSUES:##
+##POSSIBLE FUTURE ISSUES:##
-1. URL to hosted images? (social icons, etc)    { perhaps this is not our responsibility }
-2. Late in the testing phase, Gmail started to give me this message: "This message has been modified to fit your screen.
+1. Late in the testing phase, Gmail started to give me this message: "This message has been modified to fit your screen.
 Tap here to show original."
-I'm not sure what would cause this to start happening.
 When this occurs, the email is not displayed properly.
+I've included a fix for this issue&mdash;a snippet just before the closing body tag&mdash;which should not be removed.
-3. The email template will break in Gmail if the HTML entity &-dash-; is used.
+2. The email template will break in Gmail if the HTML entity &-dash-; is used.

 ##REQUIRED ACTIONS:##
-1. update all links
-2. generate necessary [content] placeholders (e.g. [Customer Name])
-3. replace all image placeholders (logo, social icons, other images)
-4. put all CSS inline, test again after updating any content, images, or links
+1. put all CSS inline, test again after updating any content, images, or links